testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#advanced, #draft`

 :white_check_mark:  **Do:** A common need is happy path + corner cases, not possible technically to change existing path - need to remove.
 Instead of removing, create unique path and unique response.
+Do this by acting on unique resources.
+If not possible, other option is global scope.
 This minimizes coupling between tests.

 Remember that after every test everything is cleaned-up, see bullet about clean-up.